Planning and Construction Lawyer

 Please contact us immediately.

-More & Co. has extensive experience in real estate planning and construction law.
+More & Co.
+Has over 15 years of experience in real estate planning and construction law.

 Contact us to coordinate an urgent legal consultation.
 We will immediately submit a request to cancel the demolition order or, at the very least, delay administrative proceedings.